by Tony Vidler

 The problem of course is not actually a lack of prospects.
 They are everywhere.
 The problem is that the adviser doesn’t have something that is interesting or beneficial enough for the prospects to pause and pay attention to.

 We an assume at this point that there is no clear, strong and compelling value proposition being offered.
 The odds are high that if the adviser did have one, then there would be a steady stream of interested prospects.
-The real problem therefore is: The adviser is not drawing attention to solutions worth buying.
+The real problem therefore is: The adviser is not drawing attention to solutions worth fixing or spending time or money upon.

 So for an immediate fix for short term prospecting in the absence of a strong value proposition the adviser has little choice but to focus upon those areas guaranteed to immediately get attention and deliver what is perceived to be of immediate value.
 For example:

 These things can actually address a short term prospecting problem.
-They simultaneously get attention, create interest, and perhaps trigger a desire on the part of a prospect to engage with the adviser.
+Immediate and quantifiable value from somthing other than the actual advice component will work.
+This simultaneously gets attention, creates interest, and perhaps triggers a desire on the part of a prospect to engage with the adviser, or rather with “the offer”.
 The common denominator of effective short term tactics is that they focus upon creating a short term incentive or benefit.
-It is that incentive or immediate benefit which engages a prospect, not your expertise or ongoing service solution.
+It is that incentive or immediate benefit which engages a prospect, not your expertise or ongoing service solution generally speaking.

 Finding people is not difficult – we are surrounded by them in our communities, in phone books, online and through social networks.
 Finding prospects is never really an issue.
 Attracting their attention and interest is.